 Motorola claims that the Surround can remain tethered to your device while up to 150 feet away.
-This sounded so bonkers that I had to try it out.
-I didn't measure the distance precisely, but I was at least 10-15 cars worth of distance down the block before the signal became dodgy.
+This sounded so bonkers that I had to try it out: I didn't measure the distance precisely, but I was at least 10-15 cars worth of distance down the block before the signal became dodgy.
+That's impressive.

 If you're looking for a wireless set of Bluetooth earbuds for workout or leisure, you'll be hard-pressed to find a better value than the Moto Surround.
 Not just that, these affordable headphones boast impressive sound and battery life for the low cost.

 Cameron is a writer at The Verge, focused on reviews, deals coverage, and news.
 He wrote for magazines and websites such as The Verge, TechRadar, Practical Photoshop, Polygon, Eater and Al Bawaba.